einervonvielen/mushrooms/README.md

-# Find your Friends on a Map
+# See your Friends moving on a Map

 * runs in every modern browser
 * very easy to use